Last Updated on 4 months by traveldrafts

 #16 Lisbon is Portugal’s capital, the biggest city, and the leading economic and cultural center.
 It’s usually dubbed as the sunniest capital in Europe, with more than 1700 hours of sunshine per year.
 Lisbon is also famous for its postcard-perfect cobbled alleys and the beautiful hillsides overlooking the Tejo River.

 #17 Porto is Portugal’s second city and the capital of the North.
-More important: it’s also our hometown, and we love it!
+More importantly, it’s also our hometown, and we love it!
 Historically, Porto is an industrial town of hardworking people and a healthy rivalry with Lisbon.

 #18 If you visit Porto, you might as well take a day tour through the Douro Valley, where the Port wine is produced.
 The Douro River snakes through the hillsides full of vineyards, creating a beautiful and soothing setting.
 It’s both very cinematic and relaxing!